 Crucially there was a new tonality to the animation, a sort of realist imperfection, which Keane hadn’t had license to develop before.

 He says, ‘On the opening night, my mentors, all those guys in their mid 70s were there and I asked “What do you think?” and they said “Well we wouldn’t have done it like that”’.

-Keane who ‘plays’ Ariel – in the sense that he sees himself ‘as an actor with a pencil’ remember – says ‘some of her expressions were ugly.’
+Keane who ‘plays’ Ariel – in the sense that he sees himself ‘as an actor with a paintbrush’ remember – says ‘some of her expressions were ugly.’